-The practice was open between Monday to Friday 8am to 6.30pm, with the exception of Thursday, when it was open until 8pm.
-Saturday clinics from 8.30am to 1pm were rotated between Middleton Park Surgery and two other locations nearby, New Cross Surgery and Swillington Health Centre; who are also part of The Grange Medicare group.
+The practice was open between Monday to Friday 8am to 6.30pm.
+Saturday clinics from 8.30am to 1pm were rotated between Swillington Health Practice and two other locations nearby, New Cross Surgery and Middleton Park Surgery; who are also part of Grange Medicare group.
+Appointment times were: Tuesday 9am to 12 midday